Battle of Badung Strait: Aftermath

 The battle was a significant victory for the Japanese.
 Lieutenant Commander Gorō Yoshii of Asashio and Commander Kiyoshi Kikkawa of Oshio had shown great bravery and skill.
 They had driven off a much larger Allied force, sinking the destroyer Piet Hein, damaging the destroyer Stewart, and severely damaging the cruiser Tromp.
 Meanwhile, the Japanese had sustained little damage themselves, and had protected their transport ships.

 The Japanese continued their conquest of the Dutch East Indies with the capture of Timor from 20 to 23 February.
 The ABDA forces engaged at Badung Strait were decisively defeated in the Battle of the Java Sea on 27 February 1942, in which the Dutch cruisers Java and De Ruyter were sunk and Admiral Doorman was killed.
 Tromp evaded this fate, for she was withdrawn to Australia to repair damage suffered at Badung Strait.
 The US destroyer Stewart was sufficiently damaged that she had to be placed in dry dock for repairs in Soerabaia, where she was scuttled to avoid capture by the rapidly advancing Japanese.
-She was raised, repaired, and put into Japanese service a year later as the patrol vessel P-102.
+She was raised, repaired, and put into Japanese service a year later as the patrol vessel PB-102.